ssmulders/hashed-passport/readme.md

 Credits
 ---
 Thanks to [@hfmikep](https://github.com/hfmikep) and [@nikkuang](https://github.com/nikkuang) for being the first to properly start tackling this long-standing feature request.
 And once again to [@hfmikep](https://github.com/hfmikep) for for creating the code that's used in the `UnHashClientIdOnRequest` middleware.
+And to [@corbosman](https://github.com/corbosman) for requesting the client secret encryption.

 License
 ---